11 min read

 The Business Case for Thought Leadership

-The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report provides the most comprehensive picture of why this matters commercially.
-Among senior B2B decision-makers surveyed: 71% say thought leadership is more effective than traditional marketing at demonstrating the value of a company's products or services; 91% say quality thought leadership uncovers unrecognized needs; and 86% say they would invite a thought leadership vendor to an RFP they might otherwise not have included.
+The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report provides one of the more comprehensive pictures of why this matters commercially.
+Among the "hidden" decision-makers it surveyed — the finance, legal, compliance, and operations stakeholders who influence purchases without being the primary users — 71% say thought leadership is more effective than traditional marketing or sales materials at demonstrating a vendor's potential value, and 79% say they are more likely to champion a vendor with consistent, high-quality thought leadership during the RFP process.
 (Source: Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report.)

-The same report found that 54% of decision-makers say they research new vendors after reading their thought leadership content — making consistent publishing not just a brand exercise but a pipeline driver with measurable commercial impact.
+The same report underscores that strong thought leadership can shift consideration even among stakeholders who never search for a vendor directly — making consistent publishing not just a brand exercise but a potential pipeline driver.

 Implementation Roadmap